Seattle-Tacoma

 Swift Blue10'10'15'20'

-Schedules -- Last Updated: Sept 09, 2023
+Schedules -- Last Updated: April 15, 2024

 Swift Green Line

 The Swift Green Line is an arterial bus rapid transit service on a north-south alignment.
-It runs from Seaway Transit Center in the north to Canyon Park Park & Ride in the south primarily along Airport Way and serves 18 stations of which one of which is in a single direction only.
+It runs from Seaway Transit Center in the north to Canyon Park Park & Ride in the south primarily along Airport Way and serves 18 stations of which one is served in a single direction only.

 The Swift Green Line was opened in March 2019.
 The Swift Green Line is operated by Community Transit.